What is prostate milking?

 Trim your fingernails (or have your partner trim theirs) and make sure there are no jagged edges.
 The last thing you want is a tear in your behind.

 Make sure you have plenty of lube on hand (no pun intended).
 I recommend choosing silicone lube because nothing beats the slickness or endurance.
-However, if you prefer water-based or a hybrid lube because neither of these stain fabric or because they’re easier to wash off afterwards, that’s perfectly fine.
+However, if you prefer water-based or a hybrid lube because neither of these stain fabric or because they’re easier to wash off afterward, that’s perfectly fine.

 When you’re milking the prostate, the best way to do it, and to help alleviate the pressures from prostatitis, is by massaging starting at the outer edges and then inward on each lobe (left and right).
 This is because the prostate empties itself through its center, so by going from the outside, in on each side, you’ll be successfully moving the fluid into the middle of the gland, which will help release it when you climax.
-When you (or your partner).

-Invest in a high quality prostate toy.
+Invest in a high-quality prostate toy.
 There are plenty on the market that are designed to take the guesswork out of finding your prostate and provide direct stimulation.
 A good prostate massage will be lightweight, thin, and have both internal and external pressure points for maximum enjoyment.
 That way, it not only massages your prostate, but also your perineum.
 Double the stimulation, double the pleasure!

 As you would milk the prostate with your fingers, you’ll want to use an abundant amount of lube.
 Since you’re using a toy this time, please make sure you choose a lube that’s compatible with your toy.
 Most high quality toys are made of silicone, which means you won't be able to use silicone lube.
 The safest bet will be a water-based lubricant or a hybrid or toy-safe lubricant, but check your toy’s packaging to make sure.